- Home

 Does Genki cover adventure sports?

 Yes.
-Genki World Explorer covers adventure sports on all plan tiers, including the entry-level Traveller plan.
-This includes surfing, scuba diving, skiing, snowboarding, motorbiking (with a valid license), rock climbing, kitesurfing, and most recreational adventure activities.
-SafetyWing’s Nomad Insurance Essential plan does not cover adventure sports at all.
+Genki Traveler covers adventure sports including This includes surfing, scuba diving, skiing, snowboarding, motorbiking (with a valid license), rock climbing, kitesurfing, and most recreational adventure activities.
+SafetyWing’s Nomad Insurance Essential plan doesn’t cover adventure sports at all.

 Which has better claims processing, SafetyWing or Genki?